ncatlab/nlab-content/pages/1/2/4/2/2421/content.md

 ## Finite super-groups

-There is a finite analogon for super-groups that does not quite fit in the framework presented here:
+There is a finite analog for super-groups that does not quite fit in the framework presented here:

 +-- {: .num_defn}
 ###### Definition